Skip to Main Content

 Planning the Visit

 For visitors building a broader Hangzhou food itinerary, the city's central noodle and Zhejiang dining scene is well documented.
-Fang Lao Da (Shangcheng) anchors the Shangcheng district dining options, while the full Hangzhou restaurants guide maps the city's broader range across neighbourhoods and price tiers.
-For accommodation and further planning, the Hangzhou hotels guide, bars guide, and experiences guide cover the supporting infrastructure for a multi-day visit.
+Fang Lao Da (Shangcheng) anchors the Shangcheng district dining options, while the full Hangzhou restaurants guide maps the city's broader range across neighbourhoods and price tiers. the Hangzhou hotels guide, bars guide, and experiences guide cover the supporting infrastructure for a multi-day visit.
 Those planning regional comparisons further afield can reference 102 House in Shanghai, Imperial Treasure Fine Chinese Cuisine in Guangzhou, Chef Tam's Seasons in Macau, or Dai Yuet Heen in Nanjing for a sense of how regional Chinese cooking traditions translate across different city and format contexts.
 The Hangzhou wineries guide rounds out the regional picture for those extending their stay.

 Awards and Standing